UPDATED February 1, 2024 — I visited Montana to find out if the authentic Wild West still lives.

 You’ll definitely want to spend more time than you planned (no, really!) when Montana Wild West history comes alive in Broadus.
 If you have to extend your stay in this one-stoplight town, no worries.
 Stay at Sagebrush Inn and Suites.
 Locally owned and smartly operated.

 3.)
 Experience the authentic Wild West at the Bucking Horse Sale in Miles City

-If you’re not in town May 14-17, 2020 (the dates of the next Miles City Bucking Horse Sale), then drink up some cowboy culture on at the Range Riders Museum, Miles City Saddlery or Montana Bar.
+If you’re not in town on the third full weekend in May, when the Miles City Bucking Horse Sale happens every year, then drink up some cowboy culture at the Range Riders Museum, Miles City Saddlery, or Montana Bar.